-Operation Freedom’s Flight has been an investigation which has continued sporadically since 2009, and became the driving force behind ARM’s creation.
-This particular investigation also led to the fateful rescue of Freedom’s Flight, a descendant of the famous racehorse, Secretariat, who was discovered by ARM’s Founder, tied to a tree and next in line to be butchered for his meat.
+Operation Freedom’s Flight has been an investigation that has continued sporadically since 2009 and became the driving force behind ARM’s creation.
+This particular investigation led to the fateful rescue of Freedom’s Flight, a descendant of the famous racehorse, Secretariat, who was discovered by ARM’s Founder, tied to a tree and next in line to be butchered for his meat.

-Standing as its first investigation, ARM operatives captured undeniable footage of violent crimes against animals whilst undercover on an illegal animal slaughter farm, known as Manuel Farm.
-At its conclusion, this investigation manifested into one of the largest tactical strike force operations in South Florida, titled Operation Restore.
+Standing as its first investigation, ARM captured undeniable footage of violent crimes against animals while undercover on an illegal animal slaughter farm, known as Manuel Farm.
+At its conclusion, this investigation manifested into one of the most significant tactical strike force operations in South Florida, titled Operation Restore.

-Whilst these operations were all shut down, many of them reopened soon after, due to a lack of enforcement, regular governing and lenient sentencing of animal offenders in the C9 Basin – a renowned area of criminal activity within Miami-Dade County, Florida.
+While these operations were all shut down, many of them reopened soon after, due to a lack of enforcement, regular governing, and lenient sentencing of animal offenders in the C9 Basin – a renowned area of criminal activity within Miami-Dade County, Florida.

 Manuel Farm was one of these properties and has since evolved into one of the most elusive criminal investigations in ARM’s history.

-Owned and operated by Manuel Martinez-Coto, this multi faceted illegal ‘backyard’ business has been investigated and exposed by ARM and law enforcement on multiple occasions over the past 10 years, yet currently is operating as a fully functioning business.
-Coto not only illegally butchers animals for human consumption, but he is also a well established horse killer with a vast underground network of customers suspected to reach nationwide.
+Owned and operated by Manuel Martinez-Coto, this multi-faceted illegal ‘backyard’ business has been investigated and exposed by ARM and law enforcement on multiple occasions over the past ten years.
+Yet, it is currently operating as a fully functioning business.
+Coto not only illegally butchers animals for human consumption, but he is also a well-established horse killer with a vast underground network of customers suspected to reach nationwide.

-In addition to its undercover investigations at Manuel Farm, ARM has also uncovered hundreds of horse carcasses within a 1000 ft radius of Coto’s property.
-ARM and the Agricultural Unit of the Miami-Dade Police Department have maintained strong suspicions over the years that these remains are directly connected to Coto’s business of killing and selling horse meat for human consumption.
+In addition to its undercover investigations at Manuel Farm, ARM has uncovered hundreds of horse carcasses within a 1000 ft radius of Coto’s property.
+ARM and the Agricultural Unit of the Miami-Dade Police Department have maintained strong suspicions over the years that these remains connect to Coto’s business of killing and selling horse meat for human consumption.

-In 2016, following a sting operation, Coto was arrested and charged with 2 felony counts of selling/buying/possession of horse meat.
-Despite the fact that ARM co-created State legislation, making it a felony crime (The Good Horse Slaughter ACT of 2010), Coto’s sentence was reduced to serving 1 day in jail, of a minimum 1 year sentence, with a 2.5 year probation.
-After 5 months, his probation period was removed by the Miami-Dade State Attorney’s Office and he reverted straight back to openly operating his lucrative illegal animal slaughter farm.
+In 2016, following a sting operation, Coto was arrested and charged with two felony counts of selling/buying/possession of horse meat.
+Although ARM co-created State legislation, making it a felony crime (The Good Horse Slaughter ACT of 2010), Coto’s served one day in jail, of a minimum 1-year sentence with 2.5-year probation.
+After five months, the Miami-Dade State Attorney’s Office removed his probation period, and he reverted straight back to openly operating his lucrative illegal animal slaughter farm.